RayHightower/RayHightower.com/_posts/2016-04-11-comparing-ruby-c-and-go.markdown

 Ruby found the correct result, `184756`, in just over three seconds.

+### Updated Ruby Version (14Apr2016)

-_Update (14Apr2016)_: In the comments below, `rbhander` observed that we can write the brute force Ruby solution without the `chars` method.
+In the comments below, `rbhander` observed that we can write the brute force Ruby solution without the `chars` method.
 It works, and it saves time:

 ~~~ ruby
 puts (0..(2**20)).count { |n| n.to_s(2).count("1") == 10 }
 ~~~

-Before we run the new version, let's use the `chmod` command to make it executable.
+Before we run the new Ruby version, let's use the `chmod` command to make it executable.

 ~~~ bash
 $ ls -al main-nochars.rb